 “This is not interference, this is advice,” he added during a speech in Khyber Pakhtunkhwa province, which borders Afghanistan.

 Elections in Afghanistan, originally slated for April 20, have been postponed until September to allow time for the peace talks.

 Ghani, who was elected in a fraud-tainted poll in 2014, is seeking a second term.

 Last month Khan reportedly made similar comments, provoking a furious reaction from Kabul and a Twitter row between the US ambassador to Afghanistan and his own human rights minister, who branded Washington’s envoy a “little pygmy”.

 After talks in February, Khalilzad announced a “draft framework” for a peace deal, though he warned major hurdles remain.

-A new round of talks between the Taliban and Afghan officials is expected later this month in Doha, with further US-Taliban talks possible after that.
+A new round of talks between the Taliban and Afghan officials is expected later this month in Doha, with further US-Taliban negotiations possible after that.

 Disclaimer: Validity of the above story is for 7 Days from original date of publishing.
 Source: AFP.